jhaindev/quest-submissions/README.md

     // Tell me whether or not this function will log the updated number.
     // Also, tell me the value of `self.number` after it's run.

-    //This method doesn't have a log statement.
-This method will fail on the post condition. self.number
+    //This method doesn't have a log statement so it won't log anything.
+It won't return anything either.
-    // will remain 0.
-    pub fun numberThree(): Int {
+    //This method will fail on the post condition. self.number will remain 0. pub fun numberThree(): Int {
       post {
         before(self.number) == result + 1